Homeowners insurance for new homeowners

 Yes.
 Pricing is only part of the puzzle when buying homeowners insurance.
 You must understand everything about the policy, including the phrasing of coverages.
 Otherwise, you could be stuck paying for things you thought were covered.

-Some clauses and phrases to look out for include:
+Here are some clauses and phrases to look out for.

 Ordinance or law exclusions